 We have engaged with Matt Farrow who is a qualified physiotherapist based on the Compton Road in Wolverhampton.
 Matt works with the College to provide staff with physiotherapy support to assist with health conditions to prevent or reduce non attendance at work.

-We are engaging with Steve Woods who will be working with the College to assist staff with stress management.
+We have engaged with Steve Woods who will be working with the College to assist staff with stress management.
 Some of these sessions with will be group sessions and some individual.
+Steve runs regular sessions for staff on other topics including getting better sleep and weight management as part of our Health & Wellbeing Strategy.

 Being pregnant is one of the most exciting times for mums and dads-to-be.
 During this time, mums-to-be are likely to rely on friends and family to support and guide them through all the changes to their body and lifestyle.
 But here at the College we can also play an important role to ensure a healthy pregnancy.